amandasugiharto/dimes/README.md

 Similarly to finding new holdings, you must also determine if any holdings were sold out in the previous quarter.
 The code to accomplish that is bracketed and listed above.

 After you have determined which holdings are new and sold out, you can create 3 new dataframes consisting of all 3 scenarios (New, Not New, Sold Out).
 Then, you can initialize a larger dataframe containing information of all the holdings.
 With this information it is now possible to calculate the changes in holdings from quarter to quarter.
-By creating a subset of holdings that were in both the new and old filings, you can write an equation to calculate change metrics.
+By creating a subset of holdings that were in both the new and old filings, you can write an equation to calculate the change metrics.

 <p align="left">
 <img src="https://github.com/austenw1899/PICTURES-FOR-BLOG/blob/main/2-3.jpg?raw=true"/>